HIP BONE ANATOMY

 Iliac Spines

-• Anterior superior iliac spine: Prominent projection at the junction of the iliac crest and anterior border; attachment point for several muscles
+• Anterior superior iliac spine: Prominent projection at the junction of your iliac crest and anterior border; attachment point for several muscles

 • Anterior inferior iliac spine: Located below the anterior superior iliac spine and notch; attachment point for important structures